argoproj/argo-cd/docs/user-guide/diffing.md

 which generates different data every time `helm template` is invoked.
 * For Horizontal Pod Autoscaling (HPA) objects, the HPA controller is known to reorder `spec.metrics` in a specific order.
 See [kubernetes issue #74099](https://github.com/kubernetes/kubernetes/issues/74099).
-  To work around this, you can order `spec.replicas` in git in the same order that the controller prefers.
+  To work around this, you can order `spec.replicas` in Git in the same order that the controller prefers.

 In case it is impossible to fix the upstream issue, Argo CD allows you to optionally ignore differences of problematic resources.
 The diffing customization can be configured for single or multiple application resources or at a system level.

-## Application level configuration
+## Application Level Configuration

 Argo CD allows ignoring differences at a specific JSON path.
 The following sample application is configured to ignore differences in `spec.replicas` for all deployments: